Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 These are the names of some common metals you can find in your home:

-Iron, steel, stainless steel, copper, brass, aluminium, tin, gold.
+Iron, steel, stainless steel, copper, brass, aluminium, tin, gold, silver, zinc and nickel.

 There are several different flammable gasses used for heating homes, powering vehicles, cooking, and blow torches.
-These are made from raw gas extracted from the ground or petroleum, also extracted from the ground using oil rigs on land or at sea.
-The most common gas fed by utility pipe to our homes is methane.
-Propane or butane are two other types of gas, supplied in gas bottles (sometimes called cylinders).
+Flammable means that something burns really easily.
+These gasses are made from raw gas or crude oil extracted from the ground or sea using big structures with long drills and pipes called oil rigs.
+The most common gas fed by pipe to our homes is methane.
+Propane and butane are two other types of gas, supplied in gas bottles (sometimes called cylinders).
 These are also called liquid petroleum gas (LPG or LP).
 None of these gasses have a smell when they are made.
 This would be very dangerous if there was a gas leak.
 So an artificial smell which is really distinctive and smelly is added so we can tell instantly if there is a leak.

 66. How Do We Smell Things?